QuantEcon/lecture-python-programming.myst/lectures/oop_intro.md

 (Type `import this` at the prompt and look at the last item that's printed)

-However, we do need to understand how the Python interpreter works with multiple namespaces .
+However, we do need to understand how the Python interpreter works with multiple namespaces.

+Understanding the flow of execution will help us to check which variables are in scope and how to operate on them when writing and debugging programs.

 At any point of execution, there are in fact at least two namespaces that can be accessed directly.